Duration

 Sustainable and Responsible tourism has been an integral part of our business model since 2012.
 We are mindful of ensuring we promote local tourism in line with Maldivian culture and traditions.
 Through the education of our team, guests, and locals, we aim to protect the environment and limit wherever possible any negative impact on local life.

 As a team, we aim to inspire, inform and demonstrate to our partners, guests, and the tourism industry as a whole, that we are committed to ensuring we offer only responsible and positive travel experiences.
 We believe that people, communication, and education are the foundation of Sustainable Tourism.
-This is the reason that we have built our business on four communities:– Our Guests– Our Team– Local Islanders– NGOs and charity organizations.
+This is the reason that we have built our business around four communities:

 We understand that success requires focus, adaptation, and long-term thinking.
 Change does not often happen overnight but is a gradual process.
 Surely in a destination such as the Maldives, it is our responsibility to make that difference.